aragon/aragon-apps/apps/agent/README.md

  - **Pre-flight checks:**
    - Ensure the actor has the `ADD_PROTECTED_TOKEN_ROLE` permission with the following ACL parameters:
      - Token address
-   - Ensure that the current number of protected tokens is inferior than the maximum allowed (hardcoded as a constant)
+   - Ensure that the current number of protected tokens is less than the maximum allowed (10)
    - Ensure that the token is not already protected
  - **State transitions:**
    - Add the token address to the protected tokens list